soedinglab/spacedust/README.md

 ### Clustersearch and iterative clustersearch

 Clustersearch will first conduct an all-against-all homology search/structure comparison between two sets of protein-coding genes derived from multiple genomes, and then find clusters of homologous hits based on conservation of gene neighborhood.
-For a more sensitive search, iterative searches like PSI-BLAST can be done with `iterativeclustersearch` with iterations set by `--num-iteration`.
+Structure comparison with Foldseek is invoked by `--search-mode 1`.
+For a more sensitive search, iterative searches in MMseqs2 and Foldseek can be done by setting `--num-iterations`.

-    # Search querySetDB against targetSetDB (using MMseqs or Foldseek)
+    # Search querySetDB against targetSetDB (using MMseqs)
     clustersearch clustersearch querySetDB targetSetDB resultDB tmpFolder

     # Search querySetDB against targetSetDB turned into profile
     clustersearch clustersearch querySetDB targetSetDB resultDB tmpFolder --profile-cluster-search

     # Iterative cluster search (like PSI-BLAST) with 2 iterations
-    clustersearch iterativeclustersearch querySetDB targetSetDB resultDB tmpFolder --num-iteration 2
+    clustersearch clustersearch querySetDB targetSetDB resultDB tmpFolder --num-iterations 2

+    # Search querySetDB against targetSetDB (using Foldseek)
+    clustersearch clustersearch querySetDB targetSetDB resultDB tmpFolder --search-mode 1

 ### The Clustersearch output